 WELCOME TO THE MINOR LEAGUE PAGE AT EAST LINCOLN OPTIMIST

-Recommended for ballplayers ages 9-10, as of April 30, 2017.
-Players build and refine their fundamental skills while beginning to understand game strategy and teamwork.
+Recommended for ballplayers ages 9-10, as of April 30, 2020.
+Players are given the opportunity to build and refine their fundamental skills while beginning to understand game strategy and teamwork.
 In most regions, some of the participants may experience post-season tournament competition in this level, leading to the 10 Year-Old World Series.
 East Lincoln has joined the Babe Ruth/Cal Ripken League, which is exiciting news for our organization.
 See the following link for any additional information.

 ELOC Boundaries to Qualify for All Stars- South of Hwy 150, West of Catawba River (Mecklenberg County, North of 485/I85 and east of Hwy 321.
 Any questions please ask.